Home

 Go back to your wine dealer once you’ve emptied your bottles and preferably while they’re still pretty fresh in your memory.
 Give your feedback, speak your mind and explain how you liked the wines or not.

-Third strike and you’re out
+Third strike and you are out

 If your wine merchant doesn’t hit bull’s eye the third time, it’s about time you found yourself another wine dealer.
 Period.